Apium graveolens 'Utah 52-70'

 How to Identify

-Distinguished from 'Tall Utah' by the shorter stalks (9-10 versus 11-12 inches), the thicker more compact heart, the darker green color, the improved disease resistance, and the faster maturity (75-90 versus 80-100 days).
-Distinguished from self-blanching types by the green (versus yellow) stalks.
-Utah 52-70—compact thick heart, dark green, improved disease resistance, faster maturity.
+Separated from 'Tall Utah' by the shorter stalks (9-10 versus 11-12 inches), the thicker more compact heart, the darker green color, the improved disease resistance, and the faster maturity (75-90 versus 80-100 days).
+Separated from self-blanching celery types by the green (versus yellow) stalks.
+Utah 52-70 carries the compact thick heart, dark green color, improved disease resistance, and faster maturity — these four characters together identify the cultivar at field, market, or transplant tray.

 Appearance